+PHIL 355-3 (BC=3)

-PHIL 355-3 (3-0-0) 15 weeks Philosophy of the Environment
+Philosophy of the Environment

 Investigate issues arising from our relationship to other species and the natural environment.
 Topics may include: obligations to future generations and the environment, our obligations to non-human animals, climate change and pollution, resolving conflicts between environmental and economic priorities, population policy and biodiversity.